vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 the long one where I lose my wit, <br>
 that ends when I will hit the wall."

-"Or I’ll get a chance more to live, <br>
+"Or I'll get a chance more to live, <br>
 a day more to wait, fight, and fall, <br>
 with mad feels and thoughts."
 Low, I call. <br>
 Low, I beg some more air to give.